 - 1. No exhibitor may show more than two entries in one class. - Ayrshire, Brown Swiss, Guernsey, and Milking Shorthorn breeds will show together.
 Superintendent can separate out these breeds if numbers warrant.
 Show order will be by age group. - 3.
 To be eligible for the Colorado Dairy Youth Foundation awards, you must present breed association registration or identification papers during check-in. - Entries must include a signed and completed IAFE Show Ring Code of Ethics form.
 Form must be submitted at time of entry.
-Forms can be found in the Fair Book or on website at www.weldcountyfair.com. - 5.
-Enter Premier Exhibitor Contest online with other entries.
+Forms can be found in yellow section of Fair Book or on website at weldcountyfair.com. - Enter Premier Exhibitor Contest on Livestock Entry Form along with other entries.
 Contest information including class number.